Entitlements, Roles and Groups in Identity Access Management

 Foggy cloud

-An article, posted about 9 years ago filed in cloud, cloud computing, vps, obscurity, technology, words, newspeak, visible, invisible & design.
+An article, posted more than 9 years ago filed in cloud, cloud computing, vps, obscurity, technology, words, newspeak, visible, invisible & design.

 > Customer: "I want to have problem x to be solved by a new cloud product y, can you make this?"